kstastny/Talks/azure-functions/presentation/slides/index.md

 ### Function App

-* "project" for Azure Functions
+* "Project" for Azure Functions
-* multiple functions
+* Multiple functions
-* shared configuration
+* Shared configuration
-* deployed as one unit
+* Deployed as one unit

 ' you can think of it as your "app service" or "web" that has the functionality ' show in Azure Portal